cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 1. Follow the instuctions in step 1. of [Debugging the Stack Manager in VSCode](#debugging-the-stack-manager-in-vscode)

 2. Create two files called `repo_username.txt` and `repo_password.txt` in the `stack-manager/docker/credentials` directory.
-Populate the files with your github username and access token (i.e. with scope to write packages), respectively.
+Populate the files with your GitHub username and access token (with scope to write packages), respectively.

 3. In the `Run and Debug` side panel of VSCode run the `Build and Debug (stack-manager)` configuration.